Dhananjayan-PN/Voting-Machine/README.md

 # Voting-Machine
-A Modern Electronic Voting Machine software that can be used on all situations and platforms.
+A Modern Electronic Voting Machine software that can be used for all situations and platforms.

 # Requirements
 1. Python 3.x